WHAT WE DO

 WHAT’S MOST IMPORTANT IN MY REPORT?

 Purchasing a new home is exciting, however, it can also bring stress and anxiety as you try to make sure you’re making a sound decision and safe investment in your family’s future.
 One of the best tools to help you in the decision-making process is your home inspection report.
 Your TruVision inspection report will contain a wealth of information regarding your prospective home.
 It will address many facets of the home, as well as its systems and components.
-It will contain descriptions, photographs, diagrams and a list of defects ranging from minor and inconsequential items to potentially major issues.
+It will contain descriptions, photographs, diagrams, and a list of defects ranging from minor and inconsequential items to potentially major issues.
 It’s a great resource for both your purchase decision and the ongoing ownership process.

 Now…all home buyers should understand the “perfect house” does not exist.
-Every house has defects that range from items which do not meet current building standards, items that need to be replaced, and of course, a “honey-do” list of things you may (or may not) get to months or even years down the road.
+Every house has defects that range from items that do not meet current building standards, items that need to be replaced, and of course, a “honey-do” list of things you may (or may not) get to months or even years down the road.
 Fortunately, most of the defects found tend not to be extremely serious can certainly cost money (now or later).
 Many items are considered “as-built” while others may just have maintenance implications.
 While we believe that all of these items are important things to know as a homeowner, many of these individual items are not likely to be factors in your purchase decision.
 Don’t worry about how many items or how many pages are in your report.
 Focus on the individual items and which ones are truly significant to your purchase decision and negotiating process.

 Your TruVision inspector will help you understand the significance of the various report items and your agent can help you with any potential negotiations or follow-ups.
 And because each family’s needs and priorities are different, it’s important that you read the full report so that you can decide what items are of greatest importance to you.
 However, the following issues that really matter will typically fall into these categories: